-A summary of the plot (with as few spoilers as possible): The film features a goofy but likable space alien named Oh, an alien who’s unique among his people (the “Boov”) in being individualistic.
+A summary of the plot (with as few spoilers as possible): The film features a goofy but likable space alien named Oh, an alien who’s unique among his people (the Boov) in being individualistic.
 This is on top of Oh being mistake-prone, even among the bumbling Boov.
-When the Boov (in search of a new planet to live) conquer the Earth, Oh has a run-in with Tip, a teenaged girl who’s looking for her mother.
+When the Boov (in search of a new planet to live on) conquer the Earth, Oh has a run-in with Tip, a teenage girl who’s looking for her mother.
 Accompanying them is Tip’s pet cat, named Pig.

 Jim Parsons voiced Oh, while Tip is voiced by Rihanna.
 Other voices in the film include Jennifer Lopez as Tip’s mother, and Steve Martin as Captain Smek, the leader of the Boov.
 Smek strongly reminds me of DreamWorks’ own King Julien from “Madagascar.”
 Julien is another eccentric, odd- and clueless-acting leader.
 Unlike the “Madagascar” leader, however, things turn out much differently for Smek in “Home.”